CASA C-212 Aviocar

 The CASA C-212 Aviocar is a turboprop-powered STOL medium cargo aircraft designed and built by Spanish aircraft manufacturer Construcciones Aeronáuticas SA (CASA).
 It is designed for use by both civil and military operators.

 The C-212 was developed during the 1960s in response to the Spanish Air Force's need to replace much of its transport aircraft fleet; it was designed to perform numerous missions, including air medical services, paratrooper transport, and utility roles.
 Three years after its maiden flight on 26 March 1971, an order was secured from the Spanish Air Force.
 Several other customers emerged, initially from the military sector; but interest from civilian airliners also led CASA to develop a dedicated civil version of the C-212.
 Production of the type at the Seville facility would continue for 40 years, with 485 aircraft produced there.

 Indonesia emerged as a key early customer for the C-212.
 In 1975, Indonesian aircraft company IPTN successfully secured the rights to license-produce the aircraft in Bandung, Indonesia.
-CASA assisted in the establishment of a production line there; by 2000, it had constructed 95 NC-212s.
+CASA assisted in the establishment of a production line there; by 2000, it had constructed 95 NC212s.
 The majority of Indonesian-built aircraft were sold to domestic customers, although some exports were also recorded in the Asian market.
-In February 2013, it was announced that Airbus (the successor company to CASA) had agreed on terms with PTDI (IPTN's successor) to fully transfer production of the C-212 to Indonesia.
-For a time, PTDI produced both the NC-212-200 and -400 upgrade.
-In 2014, PTDI stopped producing the -400 series to focus on the improved NC-212i model.
+In February 2013, it was announced that Airbus (the successor company to CASA) had agreed on terms with Indonesian Aerospace/IAe (IPTN's successor) to fully transfer production of the C-212 to Indonesia.
+For a time, IAe produced both the NC212-200 and -400 upgrade.
+In 2014, IAe stopped producing the -400 series to focus on the improved NC212i model.

 By December 2012, there were 92 operators of the C-212 around the world.
 These operators included numerous charter and short-haul aviation companies, as well as various national air services, which commonly used it for transport, surveillance, and search and rescue.
 The C-212 has been popular among skydivers and smokejumpers due to a rear ramp arrangement that is uncommon amongst its competitors.
 In particular, Australian airline Skytraders has used a number of C-212s to support Australian scientific research teams across Antarctica and the Southern Ocean.